 Apart from these, the secretary must set the date, organize, and attend the shareholders’ Annual General Meeting.

 For all these, you can rely on our accounting firm for corporate secretarial services in Singapore.
+If you are interested in starting a business in another country, such as the Netherlands, we can put you in touch with our local partners.

 The role of a company secretary in Singapore